 The relationship between theory and practice, pediatric evaluation practices, and intervention models with the well elderly.

 Paula completed investigating ways to enhance the quality of life for the well elderly in assisted living, through the use of occupational and physical therapy.
 This project was funded by a grant from the PHA Foundations of New Jersey, Inc. She has written extensively on the relationship between theory and practice, particularly in the area of pediatrics and frames of reference.
 She has co-authored several texts and chapters on pediatric practice and assessment & evaluations.
 She is currently writing the third edition of "Frames of Reference for Pediatric Occupational Therapy."

-Kramer P. & Hinojosa, J. (in press).
+Kramer P. & Hinojosa, J. (2010).
 Frames of reference for pediatric occupational therapy, 3rd edition.
 Philadelphia: Lippincott, Williams and Willkins.

 Hinojosa, J. & Kramer P. (2008).
 Integrating children with disabilities into family play.
 In L.D.
 Parham & L.S.
 Fazio (Ed.), Play in occupational therapy for children, 2nd ed, (pp. 321 – 334).
 St. Louis, MO: C.V.
 Mosby.

 Kramer P., Ideishi, R., Kearney, P.J., Cohen, M.E., Ames, J.O., Shea, G.B., Schemm, R., & Blumberg, P. (2007).
 Active learning techniques: An essential component of an occupation-based curriculum design.
 Occupational Therapy in Health Care, 21, 1-2 185-198.

 Gutman, S.A., Mortera, M., Hinojosa, J., & Kramer P. (2007).
 The issue is: It is time to revise the Occupational Therapy Practice Framework.
 American Journal of Occupational Therapy, 61, 119-126.